In this article, I will go over 18 survival skills your kid should know ASAP.

 7. How to Make and Find Shelter

-Shelter is more than just a creature comfort; it is critical.
-It should be a top priority to stay out of the climate.
+Shelter is more than just for a people’s comfort; it is critical.
+It should be a top priority to stay out of bad weather.
 Teach your children how to make the most of their natural surroundings.

 Teach them how to build a lean-to with rocks.
 Using tree branches as a makeshift shield from the storm.
 Stay cool by placing yourself in the shade.